Home | resource library | Family Voices Resources | Fact Sheets | Creating a Vision for Your Child’s Future

 Print

-As families we need to be intentional about planning for our children’s future, including dreaming broadly about possibilities.
-We need to find ways for our children with special needs to build independence that can help prepare them for their future.
+As families we need to be intentional about planning for our children’s future and think broadly about possibilities.
+We need to find ways for our children to build independence to help prepare them for their future.
+Children without disabilities have everyday experiences that get them ready for their future and teach them to advocate for themselves, however, children with disabilities have fewer chances to practice these skills.

-Building Skills
+Building Skills Takes Time and Practice

 Find Role Models